Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 • the following documents in PDF format for the application:

-Please note that the attachments to the application should be made in English.
+Please note that all the attachments to the application should be made in English.

-1. Motivation letter (max 1 page) The motivation to apply to TuDMM is presented in the Motivation letter.
-Please describe your motivation for completing a doctoral degree in the Doctoral Programme in Turku Doctoral Programme of Molecular Medicine.
-If you apply for iCANDOC doctoral education pilot please describe your motivation for taking part in the program.
+1. Motivation letter (max 1 page).
+The motivation to apply to TuDMM is presented in the Motivation letter.
+Please describe also your motivation for doctoral studies and research.
 The motivation letter is a one page long freeform PDF-document.

 3. Research plan (max 3 pages excluding references, Arial, font 12).
-The plan should consist of: abstract, background and significance, aims and hypotheses, how will the plan be carried out in practice, research environment, timetable and funding plan.
+The plan should consist of: abstract, background and significance, aims and hypotheses, implementation plan, research environment, timetable and funding plan.

 The research plan should follow the guidelines for the responsible conduct of research (see Responsible Conduct of Research (RCR) | Finnish National Board on Research Integrity TENK).
 The research plans can be checked with the Turnitin OriginalityCheck plagiarism detection software.
 The use of artificial intelligence (AI) to assist in the preparation of the research plan should be clearly indicated in the research plan.